Archive for May, 2009

 Post Traumatic Stress Disorder – Sexual Abuse

 This is a picture book about a little girl that was sexually abused.
 The book describes the inner dynamics and emotions of the little girl, from shame to self blame.
-This book can be helpful not only for children, but also for adults dealing with the aftermath of sexual abuse.
+This book can be helpful not only for children, but also for adults dealing with the aftermath of sexual abuse as children.

 The book is currently out of print, but a few copies can still be found on the web.
 I hope the publishers will re-issue this book.